'God weeps,' pope says, after meeting clergy sex abuse victims

 Twelve U.S. dioceses have filed for bankruptcy in part due to hefty settlements, more than $3 billion nationwide, paid to victims.

-Additional reporting by Ian Simpson and Laila Kearney; Writing by Will Dunham; Editing by Mary Milliken, Tom Heneghan and Diane Craft
+Additional reporting by Ian Simpson, Laila Kearney and Peter Cooney; Writing by Will Dunham; Editing by Mary Milliken, Tom Heneghan and Diane Craft